opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 ### Paper

+Tactics:

-Write your seed phrase on acid-free, archival-quality paper.
+- Write your seed phrase on acid-free, archival-quality paper.

-Store it in a tamper-evident envelope in a locked safe or safety deposit box.
+- Store it in a tamper-evident envelope in a locked safe or safety deposit box.

-Avoid common paper degradation risks: humidity, fire, ink fade, etc.
+- Avoid common paper degradation risks: humidity, fire, ink fade, etc.

+Pros:

+- No risk of digital leak (except cameras).
+- Can be hard to lose if properly secured in a safe.

+Cons:
+- Easy to leak if physical security is compromised (anyone can read or take a picture of it when the paper is exposed).
+- Easy to lose to physical disaster (e.g. fire).

 ### Metal

-Etch or stamp your seed phrase onto a metal plate designed to resist fire, water, and corrosion.
+Tactic: Etch or stamp your seed phrase onto a metal plate.

-Store it alongside your other offline backups.
+Pros:
+Extremely resistant to loss by destruction (e.g. fire).

+Cons:
+- Easy to leak if physical security is compromised (anyone can read or take a picture of it when the plate is exposed).

 ### Encrypted drive

+Tactics:
-Save the seed phrase in an encrypted text file on a USB drive.
+- Save the seed phrase in an encrypted text file on a USB drive.

-Use strong, unique passphrases and encrypt using industry-standard tools (e.g., GPG, VeraCrypt).
+- Use strong, unique passphrases and encrypt using industry-standard tools (e.g., GPG, VeraCrypt).

-Store the USB in a secure physical location—never leave it connected to a device.
+- Store the USB in a secure physical location—never leave it connected to a device.
+- Only connect the USB drive to secure coldkey workstations.

+### Initialized hardware wallet

+A hardware wallet such as a Ledger device that has a coldkey loaded into it is a backup, in a sense.
+It can't be used to exfiltrate the seed phrase, but it can be used to transfer out assets or even coldkey swap.

+A device like this is very resistant to leak (just don't lose your password to the device *and* the device itself) but very easy to lose (if you type the wrong password 3 times it'll factory restore itself, much less fire or flood).

+But, compared to making multiple paper or metal backups of a seed phrase, having multiple initialized hardware wallets seems potentially a lot safer?
+This seems like a good idea to me but I don't want to recommend it just based on my own common sense...
+Does anyone discuss ideas like this?

 ### Multiple-locations

 Keep redundant backups in separate, secure physical locations.

 Ensure that a single point of failure—like fire, flood, or theft—cannot destroy all copies.

+### Partition your seed phrase into overlapping segments

+What about partitioning the seed phrase into 2/3 divisions? e.g. w 24 words, cache A gets words 1-16, B gets 9-24, C gets 1-8 and 17-24.

+This seems like a good idea to me but I don't want to recommend it just based on my own common sense...
+Does anyone discuss ideas like this?